The Offspring: Ron Welty's departure, Splinter and Greatest Hits (2003–2005)

 On March 16, 2003, it was announced that longtime drummer Ron Welty had left the group in 2003 to play in Steady Ground, a band in which he played drums and co-produced (they broke up in 2007).
 It was later revealed that Welty was fired on January 3, 2003 by Holland and Noodles "without any prior notice" before recording their seventh album.
 That same year, the band released their seventh album, Splinter.
 The Offspring recruited Josh Freese to record the drums for Splinter and later announced that former Rocket from the Crypt drummer Adam "Atom" Willard would be the replacement for Welty.
 The first single, "Hit That", had moderate success on MTV.
 "Hit That" used a variety of electronic samples, different from what the Offspring has done in the past.

 In 2005, the band released a Greatest Hits album in both DualDisc and regular CD editions.
 Greatest Hits contains 14 of the band's hits between Smash and Splinter, and two previously unreleased songs, "Can't Repeat" and "Next to You" (a cover of the Police song available as a hidden track).
 The compilation does not include any songs from the band's first two albums.
-The DualDisc contains video of Dexter and Noodles discussing the band's history and a bonus acoustic version of the song "Dirty Magic".
+The DualDisc contains video of Dexter Holland and Noodles discussing the band's history and a bonus acoustic version of the song "Dirty Magic".
 About a month later, the band released a video DVD with all of their music videos and some videos from a live show.

 During the summer of 2005, the band played the Vans Warped Tour for the first time and followed that with a European and Japanese tour.
-After the "Greatest Hits" world tour, the band took a break from writing, recording, and touring.
+After the Greatest Hits world tour, the band took a break from writing, recording, and touring.
 During the hiatus, Willard was recruited by Tom DeLonge for his band Angels & Airwaves and released an album, We Don't Need to Whisper, in 2006.